tweedegolf/sequential-storage/README.md

 ### Unreleased

+### 0.4.1 - 26-09-23

 - Flipped one of the error messages in `queue::pop` and `queue::peek` from `BufferTooBig` to `BufferTooSmall` because that's a lot clearer
+- Massive performance bug fixed for the queue.
+Before it had to read all pages from the start until the first pop or peek data was found.
+  Now empty pages are erased which solves this issue.

 ### 0.4.0 - 04-07-23